Where Have All The Bees Gone?

 lots of them foraging on comfrey, which has a very high nectar output (it’s so

-high in nectar, the tubular flowers are a major target for nectar robbing as I
+high in nectar, the tubular flowers are a major target for nectar robbing).
+Similarly, wild brambles

 are a magnet for bees.
 There are a lot

-around me, and since I’m not interested in growing wild brambles in my small patch of garden,
+around me, along with knapweed and hemp agrimony (wildflower favourites) and since I’m not interested in growing wild brambles, knapweed or hemp agrimony in my small patch of garden,

 I simply accept that at that point in time, the bees have found a better

 In short, my advice would be not to worry too much.
 Go for a walk around your immediate local

 area at different times of the day, and look about you.